Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 WAMHS provides STD testing and treatment with medications for chlamydia, gonorrhea, herpes, syphilis, and HIV.
 It uses a sliding scale and offers payment plans.
 Most patients pay zero to $25, but it never turns anyone due to an inability to pay.
+The clinic also accepts some private insurances as well as Medicaid.
 Appointments are recommended, but walk-in and same-day appointments are available.
 Clinic hours are Mondays, Wednesdays, and Fridays from 8 a.m. to 5 p.m. and Tuesdays and Thursdays from 8:15 a.m. to 7 p.m.

 4410 Dillon Lane, #1